kilbyjmichael/RandomPasswordGenerator/README.md

 RandomPasswordGenerator
 =======================

-A java program that generates a pseudo-random password according to a set of rules
+A java class that generates a pseudo-random password according to a set of rules